 They shepherded the followers of Christ

 One of the pivotal events after the resurrection of Christ was when He told Peter to feed His sheep (John 21:17).
-As shepherds, the disciples tend the flock by nourishing and nurturing them by the Word of God.
-They stood as leaders of other believers and the early church.
+As shepherds, the disciples tend the flock by nourishing and nurturing them with the Word of God.
+They stood as leaders of other believers and the Christian church.

-What Can We Learn from the 12 Disciples?
+What Can We Learn from the Twelve Apostles?

 To trust and surrender to God